World War II in the Slovene Lands

 World War II in the Slovene Lands started in April 1941 and lasted until May 1945.
 The Slovene Lands were in a unique situation during World War II in Europe.
-In addition to being trisected, a fate that also befell Greece, Drava Banovina (roughly today's Slovenia) was the only region that experienced a further step — absorption and annexation into neighboring Nazi Germany, Fascist Italy, and Hungary.
-The Slovene-settled territory was divided largely between Nazi Germany and the Kingdom of Italy, with smaller territories occupied and annexed by Hungary and the Independent State of Croatia.
+In addition to being trisected, a fate which also befell Greece, Drava Banovina (roughly today's Slovenia) was the only region that experienced a further step—absorption and annexation into neighboring Nazi Germany, Fascist Italy, and Hungary.
+The Slovene-settled territory was divided largely between Nazi Germany and Fascist Italy, with smaller territories occupied and annexed by Hungary and the Independent State of Croatia.

+History

 Occupation, resistance, collaboration, civil war, and post-war killings

-On 6 April 1941, Yugoslavia was invaded by the Axis Powers.
+On 6 April 1941, Yugoslavia was invaded by the Axis powers.
 On that day, part of the Slovene-settled territory was occupied by Nazi Germany.
-On 11 April 1941, further parts of the territory were occupied by Italy and Hungary.
+On 11 April 1941, further parts of the territory were occupied by Fascist Italy and Hungary.
 The Germans occupied the Upper Carniola, the Lower Styria, the northwestern part of Prekmurje and the northern part of the Lower Carniola.
-The Italians occupied the Inner Carniola, the majority of the Lower Carniola and Ljubljana, whereas the Hungarians occupied the major part of Prekmurje, which prior to WW1 belonged to Hungary.
+The Italians occupied the Inner Carniola, the majority of the Lower Carniola and Ljubljana, whereas the Hungarians occupied the major part of Prekmurje, which prior to World War I belonged to Hungary.
 Resistance by the Kingdom of Yugoslavia's army was insignificant.
-In 2005, Slovene authors first published information about six villages in Lower Carniola that were annexed by the Independent State of Croatia, and a Maribor-based historian first published original research about it in 2011, but it remains unclear why the villages from Drava Banovina were occupied contrary to a known German-Croatian treaty.
+In 2005, Slovene authors first published information about six villages in Lower Carniola that were annexed by the Independent State of Croatia, and a Maribor-based historian first published original research about it in 2011, but it remains unclear why the villages from Drava Banovina were occupied contrary to a known German–Croatian treaty.